thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

 ---
 title: [Set up Azure for ThoughtSpot]

-last_updated: 1/21/2020
+last_updated: 10/25/20919
+summary: "After you determine your configuration options, you must set up your virtual machines using a ThoughtSpot image for Azure."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-After you’ve determined your configuration options, you must set up your virtual machines (VMs) using a ThoughtSpot image for Azure.

 ## About the ThoughtSpot image